Victoria's bike trails guide: The best stops and attractions

 Flying Squirrel Victoria

-If you’re riding with kids (or feeling like one yourself), you might not get any farther than Flying Squirrel—the ultimate trampoline park guaranteed to bounce every last ounce of energy out of energetic little cyclists.
+4-minutes away, and a slight detour off the E&N, you'll find Flying Squirrel Victoria.
+And if you’re riding with kids (or feeling like one yourself), you might not get any farther than Flying Squirrel—the ultimate trampoline park guaranteed to bounce every last ounce of energy out of energetic little cyclists.
 It’s the spot where “are we there yet?” turns into “can we stay a bit longer?”

 Flying Squirrel VictoriaDriftwood Brewery

-Hop off the saddle and into Driftwood Brewery for a pint of their legendary Fat Tug IPA, a local classic brimming with bold West Coast flavour.
+Just a minute away from Flying Squirrel, it's time to hop off the saddle and into Driftwood Brewery for a pint of their legendary Fat Tug IPA, a local classic brimming with bold West Coast flavour.
 Cheers to earning your hops the active way!

 Driftwood Brewery